DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ```

-The size for the logical volume may be specified in units such as MBs, GBs, TBs, or as a count of LEs; however, MB is the default if no unit is
+- Size for the logical volume may be specified in units such as MBs, GBs, TBs, or as a count of LEs
-specified (see the previous command).
+- MB is the default if no unit is specified

-The size of a logical volume is always in multiples of the PE size.
-For instance, logical volumes created in vgbook with the PE size set at 16MB can be 16MB, 32MB, 48MB,
+- The size of a logical volume is always in multiples of the PE size.
+For instance, logical volumes created in vgbook with the PE size set at 16MB can be 16MB, 32MB, 48MB, 64MB, and so on.
-64MB, and so on.
-The output above indicates that the logical volume is 128MB (16x8), and not 120MB as specified.

 2\.
-Create lvbook1 of size 192MB (16x12) using the lvcreate command.
+Create lvbook1 of size 192MB (16x12) using the `lvcreate` command.
 Use the -l switch to specify the size in logical extents and -n for the custom name.
 ```bash
 [root@server2 ~]# sudo lvcreate -l 12 -n lvbook1 vgbook
   Logical volume "lvbook1" created.